kenia-cisneros-a11y/e-comerce_olist_data/README.md

    - Apply filters one at a time to identify issues
    - Check for data availability in selected date range

+4. **Deployment Issues:** You can deploy the app vie GitHub with Streamlit Cloud
+   - I can´t import correctly the modules
+   - Error: "😧 Error installing requirements."

 Built with:
 - Streamlit for web framework
 - Plotly for interactive visualizations